-Writing sub-test is considered to be the most complex and difficult test of the IELTS exam.
+Writing a sub-test is considered to be the most complex and difficult test of the IELTS exam.
 You will only be given 60 minutes in which you have to write 400 words by hand.
 This includes 150 words describing a diagram or graph, plus 250 words giving your opinion on an issue.
-To write 150 or 250 words in the allotted time is the biggest challenge for many of the IELTS candidates.
-And yes, there is a penalty in IELTS if you fail to write enough words which are usually a 0.5 reduction in your score.
+To write 150 or 250 words in the allotted time is the biggest challenge for many IELTS candidates.
+And yes, there is a penalty in IELTS if you fail to write enough words which is usually a 0.5 reduction in your score.

 In IELTS Academic, you have to describe a graph or diagram (Task 1) and write an essay (Task 2).